RahulCoder007/React-Projects-Showcase/README.md

 ### Custom React Renderer:
 Built a custom React-like renderer to understand the fundamentals of React's virtual DOM and rendering process.

-### Counter Application:
+### Counter Application with Docker Integration:
 Created a simple counter app to demonstrate state management using React hooks.
+Containerized with Docker for consistent development and deployment environments.

 ### Background Color Changer:
 Implemented a dynamic background color changer with interactive buttons for real-time updates.